Ominous March of a Virus

 Viruses can easily leapfrog to destinations round the globe with globalization of travel and trade.
-With this special report, YaleGlobal explores the spread and impact of such diseases.
+YaleGlobal began reporting on the new coronavirus on January 10, and with this special report, explores the impact of such diseases.

 The World Health Organization offers advice:

 ● When coughing and sneezing, cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash hands;

-- Avoid close contact with anyone with symptoms including a fever and dry cough;
+● Avoid close contact with anyone with symptoms including a fever and dry cough, but understand that infected people who do not display symptoms can still spread the virus;

 ●Those with a fever, cough and difficulty breathing should seek medical care early and share travel history with health providers;